ryanb/govsgo/README.markdown

 In production, the computer moves are handled in a background process because GNU Go can take a while and we don't want to tie up the Rails process during this time.

 If you want to test the background process, set `background_process: true` in your `config/private.yml` file.
-Next run `beanstalkd` and `script/play_computer_moves`. to start up the processes.
+Next run `beanstalkd` and `script/worker`. to start up the processes.
+Alternatively you can use [god](http://god.rubyforge.org/) to start and monitor it.
+See the `config/god.rb` file.

 ## Credits